 Over the years ultrasound has emerged as an accurate method of assessing gestational age, especially through transvaginal and transabdominal probe assessments.
 Transvaginal USG is preferred during the first trimester of pregnancy.
 Here are some of the sonographic methods of evaluating gestational age:

-- First Trimester Dating: USG within the first 13 weeks and 6 days give the best estimate of gestational age.
+USG within the first 13 weeks and 6 days gives the best estimate of gestational age.
 Here, the transvaginal approach often provides a more clear and more accurate view.
 The gestational sac and yolk sac are the first visible markers, but sometimes they don’t really correlate with gestational age.

-- Second Trimester Dating: If it is not determined within the first trimester, then the crown-to-rump measurement of the foetus is then considered a good way to assess the development during the second trimester as the baby is bigger and more palpable to USG imaging.
+If it is not determined within the first trimester, then the crown-to-rump measurement of the foetus is considered a good way to assess the development during the second trimester as the baby is bigger and more palpable to USG imaging.

 - Biparietal Diameter (BPD) is a well-researched technique.
 Using the calliper function, the outer edge of the proximal skull is measured and compared with the inner edge of the distal skull.
 The value gives the biparietal diameter.